Shin Pain and Shin Splints

 All kids and young athletes recover from an injury at a different rate, and return to activities is determined by how each particular child’s leg recovers.
 In general, the longer symptoms are present before treatment is started, the longer it will take to get better.

-The goal of rehabilitation at our Sports Medicine Program for Young Athletes is to get your child back to normal activities as soon as it’s safely possible.
+The goal of rehabilitation at our Sports Medicine Center is to get your child back to normal activities as soon as it’s safely possible.